Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Introduction

 Rapid advancements in quantum information processing have fueled the search for novel nanomaterials that can operate within the quantum regime.
 Among these, graphene stands out as a promising platform due to its exceptional quantum properties, including high carrier mobility and long decoherence times, which make it ideal for quantum technologies.
 Understanding and exploiting quantum resources in graphene-based systems has therefore become a topic of growing interest.

-Graphene is a two-dimensional material composed of carbon atoms arranged in a honeycomb lattice, first isolated by Geim and Novoselov in 2004 \cite{novoselov2004electric}.
+Graphene-based platforms and related nanoscale systems have been widely explored in diverse contexts, including sensing, photonic, and energy applications \cite{lu2024peptide, peng2025ultrahigh, zhang2025dominant}, highlighting their versatility for emerging quantum and energy-storage technologies.Graphene is a two-dimensional material composed of carbon atoms arranged in a honeycomb lattice, first isolated by Geim and Novoselov in 2004 \cite{novoselov2004electric}.
 Its unique electronic properties arise from massless Dirac fermions originating from the two-sublattice structure of the lattice \cite{semenoff1984condensed, divincenzo1984self, fradkin1986critical, haldane1988model}.
 The low-energy states are concentrated near the inequivalent \(K\) and \(K'\) points in the Brillouin zone, introducing a valley degree of freedom.
 This valley pseudospin, combined with real spin, results in a rich internal state structure that supports exotic quantum phenomena such as the anomalous quantum Hall effect and minimal conductivity \cite{novoselov2004electric, novoselov2005two}.
 The low-energy behavior of carriers in graphene is well described by a Dirac-like Hamiltonian derived from tight-binding approximations.

 Quantum batteries (QBs) have emerged as a novel concept in quantum thermodynamics, capable of storing and delivering energy by harnessing quantum coherence and correlations.
-Theoretical studies have proposed a variety of QB models, including spin chains, cavity-QED systems, and many-body setups \cite{verma2025dynamics, le2018spin, dou2022cavity, gemme2023off, catalano2024frustrating}, while recent experiments have demonstrated proof-of-concept implementations \cite{quach2022superabsorption, maillette2023experimental, joshi2022experimental}.
+Theoretical studies have proposed a variety of QB models, including spin chains, cavity-QED systems, Gaussian and free-fermion batteries, dissipative charging protocols, and many-body interacting setups \cite{verma2025dynamics, le2018spin, dou2022cavity, gemme2023off, catalano2024frustrating, cavaliere2025gaussian, grazi2025fermion, massa2025collisional, cavaliere2025blockade, grazi2026quenches, chand2026spin, farina2026phase, pavone2026cluster, grazi2025finite}.
+The role of dissipation and environmental noise in quantum battery performance has also been actively investigated in recent studies \cite{HU2025116229,kamin2020nonmarkovian,zhao2021environmental,zakavati2021bounds,quach2020dark}.
 Similar to classical batteries, a QB operates through three main stages: charging, storage, and discharging.
 Charging is typically achieved via a time-dependent interaction Hamiltonian, \( \mathcal{H}_1 \), applied over a finite duration \( \tau_c \), during which the system \( \mathcal{H}_0 \) evolves according to the time-dependent Schrödinger equation.
 When \( [\mathcal{H}_0, \mathcal{H}_1] \neq 0 \), the charging dynamics are non-trivial, enabling energy transfer into the system.